mukundt0103/web-ner-challenge/README.md

 # Web-based named entity recognition

 This project is done using Vue.js as frontend and Flask as backend.
+In this project, Named Entity Recognition (NER) is done using spaCy and the user can select upto 4 different languages.

 ## Steps to run the project
 1. Clone the repository using `git clone `.